Pediatric Orthopedic Surgeons treating a Torn Meniscus

 • Physical therapy: Exercises can help improve strength, flexibility, and range of motion in the knee joint.

+These conservative approaches are often effective, especially for less severe tears, and aim to help your child regain comfort and function without the need for surgery.
 In cases where the tear is more severe or does not heal on its own, surgery may be necessary.
-Surgical treatment for a torn meniscus can include:

 • Total meniscectomy: In rare cases, the entire meniscus may need to be removed, although this can lead to long-term complications such as arthritis.
+Total meniscectomy is generally avoided unless absolutely necessary.

 Prevention Measures